abinit/abinit/doc/tutorial/paw3.md

     mkdir outputs

 !!! important
-    You may have to change the path to reach the Psps_for_tests repository.
-For this, modify the varaible `pp_dirpath` in the input file.
+    You may have to change the path to reach the Pspdir repository.
+For this, modify the variable `pp_dirpath` in the input file.

 You can now run the `ABINIT` tests (maybe even in a separate new `xterm` window), by executing: